 In June 2004, the Company amended its 364-day credit facility from \$250.0 million to \$600.0 million and extended the maturity from October 2004 to June 2007.
 The facility includes a \$25.0 million swing-line facility that provides for short-term borrowings up to a maximum of seven days.
 The credit facility permits the Company and certain designated subsidiaries to borrow funds for general corporate purposes (including acquisitions).
 Borrowings under the facility bear interest at LIBOR plus a margin except that borrowings under the swing-line facility bear interest at a base rate plus a margin.
 There are no borrowings outstanding under this facility.
-Commitment fees in 2004 were \$1.0 million.
+Commitment fees for the nine months ended September 30, 2004 were \$1.6 million.
 Concurrently with this amendment, the Company elected to terminate its \$500.0 million four-year revolving term credit facility.

 The facility has restrictive covenants relating to debt incurrence and sale of assets and also contains financial covenants that require the Company to maintain certain financial ratios.
 A change of control is an event of default.
-Based on the required minimum financial ratios, at June 30, 2004, the Company is limited to approximately \$310 million of additional debt incurrence.
-The available debt incurrence under the facility has been reduced by outstanding letters of credit totaling \$51.8 million.
-The Company was in compliance with all covenants at June 30, 2004.
+Based on the required minimum financial ratios, at September 30, 2004, the Company is limited to approximately \$400 million of available debt incurrence.
+The available debt incurrence under the facility has been reduced by outstanding letters of credit totaling \$60.4 million.
+The Company was in compliance with all covenants at September 30, 2004.

-Celestica and certain subsidiaries have additional uncommitted bank overdraft facilities which total \$61.6 million that are available for operating requirements at June 30, 2004.
+Celestica and certain subsidiaries have additional uncommitted bank overdraft facilities which total \$61.6 million that are available for operating requirements at September 30, 2004.
 There are no borrowings outstanding under these facilities.

 In June 2004, the Company issued Senior Subordinated Notes (Notes) with an aggregate principal amount of \$500.0 million due 2011, with a fixed interest rate of 7.875%.
 The Company received gross proceeds of \$500.0 million and incurred \$12.0 million, pre-tax, in underwriters commissions' and expenses which have been deferred and will be amortized over the term of the debt.
 A portion of the proceeds were used to repurchase LYONs.
 The Notes are unsecured and are subordinated in right of payment to all senior debt of the Company.
-The Notes may be redeemed July 1, 2008 or later at various premiums above face value.
+The Notes may be redeemed on July 1, 2008 or later at various premiums above face value.

-In connection with the Notes offering, Celestica has entered into interest rate swap agreements which hedge the fair value of the Notes, by swapping the fixed rate of interest, for a variable rate based on LIBOR plus a margin.
+In connection with the Notes offering, Celestica has entered into interest rate swap agreements which hedge the fair value of the Notes, by swapping the fixed rate of interest for a variable rate based on LIBOR plus a margin.
 The notional amount of the agreements is \$500.0 million.
 The agreements are effective June 2004 and mature July 2011.
 The average interest rate on the Notes for the second quarter was 4.6%, after reflecting the interest rate swap.
 As a result of entering into the interest rate swap agreements, the Company is exposed to interest rate risks due to fluctuations in the LIBOR rate.
 A one-percentage point increase in the LIBOR rate would increase interest expense by \$5.0 million annually.
-The after-tax impact of the interest expense on the Notes is estimated to be approximately \$0.01 per share per quarter, going forward.